tavaresx1912/Warm_Up_Data_Analytics/README.md

   - **mean.py** - Script to calculate various mean values from the dataset
   - **median_mode.py** - Script to calculate and display the median and mode of income data
   - **quartiles.py** - Script to calculate quartiles, deciles, and percentiles and create boxplots
+  - **standard_deviation.py** - Script to calculate mean absolute deviation, variance, and standard deviation
   - **sturges_rule.py** - Script to calculate optimal bin count using Sturges' rule and create frequency distributions
+  - **descriptive_analysis_project/** - Comprehensive descriptive analysis project using PNAD 2015 data
+    - **dados.csv** - Dataset from the National Household Sample Survey (PNAD) 2015
+    - **main.py** - Script performing a complete descriptive analysis of demographic and socioeconomic data
+    - **Análise_Descritiva.ipynb** - Jupyter notebook with instructions and guidelines for the analysis

 ## Requirements